nathanamoo-crypto/YAGOL/README.md

 ## 📄 License

 © 2025 YAGOL.
-The Fire Behind Every Goal.
+The Fire Behind Every Goal; Your Ambition, Your Dream, YAGOL.

 All rights reserved by Nathaniel Nana Yaw Kyereboah Amoo & Deladem Kodzo Avudzega.